vaadin/vaadin-leaflet-example/README.md

 # Project example for integrating a JS library with Vaadin 14+

-This project demonstrates how to integrate a 3rd party JS library (LeafletJS in this case) into a Vaadin application.
+This project demonstrates how to integrate a 3rd party JS library (LeafletJS in this case) into a Vaadin application, as a custom web component.

+The integration can be found in two files, LeafletMap.java and leaflet-map.js.
+MainView.java is a Vaadin application that demonstrates how to use the component.

 ## Running the Application

 Import the project to the IDE of your choosing as a Maven project.

-Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+Run the application using `mvn spring-boot:run`.

 Open http://localhost:8080/ in your browser.

-If you want to run the application locally in the production mode, run `mvn spring-boot:run -Pproduction`.
+If you want to run the application locally in production mode, run `mvn spring-boot:run -Pproduction`.

-To run Integration Tests, execute `mvn verify -Pintegration-tests`.